thesamtang/Appointment-Scheduler/README.md

 To fill every day of the week, fillDay() is called once for every day, Monday through Friday.

 function fillDay(professor, day):
--	Parameters are the professor�s name and the day we�'re iflling, both as strings.
+-	Parameters are the professor's name and the day we're iflling, both as strings.
 -	We construct a Firebase reference to the professor's day with a URL and the function parameters.
 The reference is stored in the var 'dayRef'.
 -	We call dayRef.on('child_added').
 This returns all of the child data of the day we're looking at for the professor we're looking at as Firebase DataSnapshots. o	The direct children to dayRef will always be every timeslot in a day, regardless of whether the timeslot is Available, Taken, or Unavailable.
 As such, all timeslots will be considered.
 It also places an event listener on each Firebase timeslot which is triggered whenever children data is added to any timeslot.
 Each timeslot DataSnapshot is contained in the var 'snapshot'.